-If you’ve received more than one acceptance letter, you will have to spend some time determining which of these colleges will be the best fit for you.
-If you’ve received an acceptance letter from your first-choice college, the decision will be easy.
-If not, you will have to go through an intensive selection process where you compare every single aspect of the other colleges.
+What if more than one acceptance letter came in the mail?
+You will have to spend some time determining which of these schools will be your final college choice.
+If an acceptance letter came from your first-choice college, the decision will be easy.
+Otherwise, you will have to go through an intensive selection process where you compare every single aspect of the other colleges.
 Compare the total cost of studying in each college, to the programs each one offers, their facilities, campus, class size, living arrangements, and level of competition.

 Once you’ve finalized your choice, sent the college your acceptance letter and get ready to start making your preparations for college.